Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-09-Investigating-DLP-Alerts.md

     ![](../media/lab12-image(9).png)

 You Investigated the alert in the DLP alert management dashboard and also explored on  Activity explorer to investigate alerts.
 You can also share alerts with other users in your organization.

+## Review
+In this lab, you have completed:
++ Investigation of  Data Loss Prevention Alerts

+## You have successfully completed the lab